dzwallkilled/IEforAR/README.md

-# IEforAR
+# Investigation of Different Skeleton Features for CNN-based 3D Action Recognition
-The source codes for ICME2017 Competition paper
+The source codes for ICME2017 Competition paper ["Investigation of Different Skeleton Features for CNN-based 3D Action Recognition"- Zewei et al.](https://arxiv.org/abs/1705.00835).

 All the codes used are released.